 Another re-use from Buck Rogers can be found in the form of the Boslic vessel in TNG: "Babel".
 The miniature was originally built by Ken Larson as the "Ranger", Buck's own ship, but remained unused.
 It was purportedly visible in a throw-away shot at the end of the first season, of which we have no visual evidence though.
-In Star Trek, the model continued its career as the basis for Neelix' Baxial, albeit as a CGI.
+In Star Trek, the model continued its career as Jaheel's ship on DS9 and formed the basis for Neelix' Baxial, albeit the latter is pure CGI.

 We can see the same tunnel in TNG: "Too Short a Season" and, a few years later, in "Legacy".
 This painted extension was originally made for the access tunnels inside the "Mega Maid" in "Spaceballs"!